Eric Wilson (musician): 2009–2024: Sublime with Rome and Spray Allen

-It was announced in early 2009 that Wilson would be reuniting with Sublime at Cantina Los Tres Hombres in Sparks, Nevada, on February 28 with Bud Gaugh and new frontman and guitarist Rome Ramirez, in place of Bradley Nowell.
+It was announced in early 2009 that Wilson would be reuniting with Sublime at Cantina Los Tres Hombres in Sparks, Nevada, on February 28 with Bud Gaugh and new frontman and guitarist Rome Ramirez.
 Following positive response, the band decided to reunite properly in August 2009 for a possible tour and new album.
 However, not long after the October 2009 performance at Cypress Hill's Smokeout Festival, a Los Angeles judge banned the new lineup from using the Sublime name and the band was forced to change the name.
-The new lineup of Eric Wilson, Bud Gaugh and Rome Ramirez performed together as Sublime with Rome.
+The new lineup of Wilson, Gaugh and Ramirez performed together as Sublime with Rome.
 Their debut album, Yours Truly was released on July 12, 2011.
 In December 2011, Gaugh left Sublime with Rome, reportedly to spend more time with his family.
 He was replaced by Josh Freese and the band continued to tour.
 Wilson would contribute to the albums Sirens (2015), Blessings (2019), and Sublime with Rome (2024).

 In the summer of 2019, Wilson formed a 4-piece rock band called Spray Allen.
 Wilson took influence from psychedelic rock bands such as Pink Floyd and Led Zeppelin, along with Jim Morrison's vocal style.
 They released their debut single and music video for the song, "Stay Clean" in May 2021.
 The single was produced by Paul Leary of the Butthole Surfers, along with Stu Brooks from Dub Trio and Gabrial McNair from No Doubt.
 Spray Allen consisted of Daniel Lonner on vocals, Eric Sherman on guitar, Lyle Riddle on Drums, and Wilson on bass.

-On February 26, 2024, Wilson announced via Instagram that he was no longer performing with Sublime with Rome and would only be performing with Sublime, which would continue with Jakob Nowell on lead vocals.
+On February 26, 2024, Wilson announced via Instagram that he was no longer performing with Sublime with Rome and would only be performing with Sublime, which would continue with Bradley Nowell's son Jakob Nowell on lead vocals.